-Nuclear tests will 'never stop', North Korean government official says
+Nuclear tests will 'never stop,' North Korean government official says

 Another nuclear test could further inflame an already tense situation on the Korean Peninsula, at a time when the Trump administration is moving large amounts of military hardware to the region.

 The USS Vinson aircraft carrier is currently on its way to the peninsula, while a nuclear-powered submarine, USS Michigan, arrived in a South Korean port on Tuesday.

 And the THAAD anti-missile system designed to mitigate the threat of North Korea's missiles will be operational "in the coming days," the top US commander in the Pacific said.

-Sok said Tuesday's massive artillery drill, held on the 85th anniversary of North Korea's army, was a warning to US President Donald Trump.
+Sok said Tuesday's massive artillery drill, held on the 85th anniversary of North Korea's army, was a warning to the US President.

 "This exercise is a direct response to acts of aggression by the United States," he said.